linkspreed/ForJu/Special_Works.md

 # 08.09.2022
+ - The fine-tuning of ForJu is finished.
+ - Enjoy version 4.1.2 of the platform :D

+# 08.09.2022
  - 📹 Now you can upload videos to ForJu again and share them with your friends and watch them together...

 # 08.09.2022